 Short day plants - A fall specialty

-Some species of plants are adapted to start flowering once the days start to get shorter.
+Some species of plants are also adapted to start flowering once the days start to get shorter.
 The flowering is triggered by the longer nights whereas other plants' time of flowering is usually determined by temperature or other factors.
 Here are some well known plants that do this: